farukalamai/advanced-machine-learning-engineer-roadmap-2024/README.md

 - Detecting edges

 # 9. MLOps

-You can master any one of the cloud services provider from AWS, GCP and Azure.
+You can master any one of the cloud services providers from AWS, GCP, and Azure.
 You can switch easily once you understand one of them.
 We will focus on AWS - Amazon Web Services first

-- Deploy ML models using Flask
+- Working with Deep Learning on AWS
+- Amazon Rekognition - Image Applications
+- Amazon Textract - Extract Text
+- Amazon Transcribe - Speech to Text
+- AWS Polly - Voice Analysis
 - Amazon Lex - Natural Language Understanding
-- AWS Polly - Voice Analysis
-- Amazon Transcribe - Speech to Text
-- Amazon Textract - Extract Text
-- Amazon Rekognition - Image Applications
 - Amazon SageMaker - Building and deploying models
-- Working with Deep Learning on AWS
+- Deploy ML models using Flask

 # 10. Git & GitHub
 Git and GitHub are essential tools in the field of Machine Learning (ML) for version control, collaboration, and sharing ML projects with the community.

-Sure!
-Here's the rearranged list:

 - Understanding Git
 - Commands and How to commit your first code?